MDRCS/Redis/README.md

 As you can see, user jason22 has seen five of six chat messages sent in chat:827, in which jason22 and jeff24 are participating.

+    - Distributing files with Redis :

+    When building distributed software and systems, it’s common to need to copy, distrib- ute, or process data files on more than one machine.
+There are a few different com- mon ways of doing this with existing tools.
+If we have a single server that will always have files to be distributed, it’s not uncommon to use NFS or Samba to mount a path or drive.
+    If we have files whose contents change little by little, it’s also common to use a piece of software called Rsync to minimize the amount of data to be transferred between systems.
+Occasionally, when many copies need to be distributed among machines, a protocol called BitTorrent can be used to reduce the load on the server by partially distributing files to multiple machines, which then share their pieces among themselves.

+    -> Distributing files with Redis and Chat server need to be revised again ... to grasp the concepts.